 V1 interface: IOO and OEM agreed protocol.
 In some cases, e.g., to support AD/ADAS applications, the protocol needs to support functional safety.
 Object information (the payload part) may use ETSI CPM format, or SAE SDSM format.
 The format used for the objects can for example be pre-agreed based on region or indicated in the service request.
 CAM or BSM messages can potentially be leveraged for a service request, since such message contains information of position, speed, heading, etc. The periodicity of CPM, SDSM, CAM, BSM should be adapted for cellular networks.
-See
+See Annex C for the example message frequency profile used in cellular network-based implementation.

-&lt;sup>23 The message frequencies to be used for handling CPM and SDSM are assumed to be the same as is currently used for sharing of SPaT messages to end user clients in Talking Traffic since similar need assumed, see Annex C.
+The message frequencies to be used for handling CPM and SDSM are assumed to be the same as is currently used for sharing of SPaT messages to end user clients in Talking Traffic since similar need assumed, see Annex C.